vashu-kashyap/order-summary-card/README.md

 ### What I learned

 In the order summary project, I learned how to effectively utilize HTML5 semantic elements to structure and organize the content of the webpage.
-Semantic elements such as  <main>  and <footer> helped me improve the accessibility and readability of the webpage.
+Semantic elements such as     and <footer> helped me improve the accessibility and readability of the webpage.

 Additionally, I explored the concept of CSS custom properties, also known as CSS variables, which allowed me to define reusable values and easily apply them across different elements.
 By utilizing custom properties, I could efficiently manage and update styles throughout the project, providing consistency and flexibility.